1. What is the University of Canberra Research Repository?

 - Increased exposure of your research by making it accessible and searchable worldwide via the Internet

-- Research outputs will be indexed by search engines - Research deposited in the University of Canberra Research Repository will be harvested by search engines such as Google Scholar, OAIster (a worldwide catalogue of digital resources) and Australian Research Online, resulting in high rankings of your research in search engine results
+- Research outputs will be indexed by search engines - Research deposited in the University of Canberra Research Repository will be harvested by search engines such as Google, Google Scholar, OAIster (a worldwide catalogue of digital resources) and Trove (National Library Catalogue) resulting in high rankings of your research in search engine results

-- A centralised repository of research - The University of Canberra Research Repository will provide you with central, searchable storage of your research.
-This will enable you to easily keep track of your fulltext research, assist you in keeping your resume updated, and provide easy access to your fulltext research portfolio for colleagues and students
+- A centralised repository of research - The University of Canberra Research Repository will provide you with central, searchable storage of your research

 - Research collaboration - The University of Canberra Research Repository facilitates collaboration and research linkages with other researchers in the field

-- Research preservation and access - The University of Canberra Research Repository will provide long-term secure access to, and preservation of, your research
+- Research storage and access - The University of Canberra Research Repository provide long-term secure access to your research

 For the University: